 A few lines from James Thurber today: first, on the fun of writing and rewriting:

-Though I think it’s possible to both dread and enjoy the act of writing: these need not be mutually exclusive.
-I know writers who are world-class procrastinators because they can’t bear the thought of writing, but who like nothing better once they knuckle down to it.
+I do think it’s possible to both dread and enjoy the act of writing: these need not be mutually exclusive.
+And I know writers who are world-class procrastinators because they can’t bear the thought of writing, but who like nothing better once they knuckle down to it.

-And I love this description of how Thurber’s act of writing appears to the people around him:
+I also love this description of how Thurber’s act of writing appears to the people around him:

 I never quite know when I’m not writing.
 Sometimes my wife comes up to me at a party and says, “Dammit, Thurber, stop writing.”
 She usually catches me in the middle of a paragraph.
 Or my daughter will look up from the dinner table and ask, “Is he sick?”
 “No,” my wife says, “he’s writing something.”